toth12/language-technology-humanities/README.md

 # language-technology-humanities
-Code to reproduce some experiments published in Language Technology and Humanities Research by McGillivray and Toth (Palgrave, 2020)
+Python code to reproduce some experiments published in Language Technology and Humanities Research by Barbara McGillivray and Gabor M. Toth (Palgrave, 2020)